 - Synaptic plasticity

-Khan, S. Q., Ghani, A., & Khurram , M. (Accepted/In press).
+Khan, S. Q., Ghani, A., & Khurram , M. (2020).
 Frequency-Dependent Synaptic Plasticity Model for Neurocomputing Applications.
 International Journal of Bio-Inspired Computation, (In-press), (In-press).